 Frank requested chicken with mustard “like the pork chops you make” last night.

-I had just enough bandwidth to get it done (being in the throes of putting the house on the market) and thought it would be a good recipe to remind you of.
+I had just enough bandwidth to get it done (being in the throes of moving) and thought it would be a good recipe to remind you of.

 I was lucky enough to get an advance copy of David Lebovitz’s new book My Paris Kitchen.

 The recipes look great and the first one I put to the test was this one for poulet à la moutarde.
 It was one of those “what’s not to like?” recipes, with bacon and so much mustard I actually ran out of Dijon — something I wouldn’t have thought possible!
 This serves 4.